NoahDomingues/Auto-Custom-Recovery-Builder/README.md

-# Auto Custom Recovery Builder |TWRP / PBRP / OFRP / SHRP|
+# Auto Custom Recovery Builder

-An simple tool to automatically build a TWRP, PBRP, OFRP, or SHRP recovery image for your Android device.
+A simple tool to automatically build a TWRP, PBRP, OFRP, or SHRP recovery image for your Android device.

 Compile your first custom recovery via Github Actions.